 Amongst the key highlights of the report:

-Islamic Finance Review (ISFIRE) is a quarterly, magazine, which is unique for its articulation of original ideas, clarification of complex issues, and promotion of leading figures in the Islamic finance industry.
+Islamic Finance Review (ISFIRE) is a bi-monthly, magazine, which is unique for its articulation of original ideas, clarification of complex issues, and promotion of leading figures in the Islamic finance industry.

 Succinct and artistic, without compromising on quality, ISFIRE provides its readers with necessary information to understand and appreciate the Islamic finance industry better.